python-geeks/Automation-scripts/wordle_solver/README.md

 2. When you are on the Wordle web page, close all the pop-ups and press "ESC" to launch the script.

-3. The wordle will solve automatically !
+3. The Wordle will solve automatically !